Life Insurance With Long Term Care Benefits

 You don't buy insurance planning to use it tomorrow.

 The average age of purchasers of this insurance has dropped because many have seen their grandparents, parents, sometimes their spouses or friends needing care and they see the effect it has on family and finances.

 Protecting your future.What do you want to have happen with your estate?
 Most reply they want it to go to their children, grandchildren, or a charity.
 Your children's and grand-children's future will be effected by the cost of your long term care.

 Jonathan Pond, award winning financial advisor claims that 90% of estates go in this order:

 Term Life vs Universal or Whole Life

-Most people buy a term life policy as kind of a mortgage protection in case something happens to them during their earning years.
-The problem with term life is that 99% of term policies never pay.
+Most people buy a term life policy as income or mortgage protection in case something happens to them during their earning years.

 A better way to go would be a universal or whole life policy.
 Whole life is more expensive than universal because whole life is guaranteed and has a larger cash accumulation.

 Term life has no cash value and if you want to renew it at